1. Hope for a demonstration

 4. Stare intensely into the eyes of your host… and toast

-Perhaps Swedes really do love shellfish more than anything else, but it is tempting to speculate that part of the longevity of the crayfish party as an event may just be linked to the copious amounts of alcohol (particularly snaps) consumed during them.
+Perhaps Swedes really do love shellfish more than anything else, but it is tempting to speculate that part of the longevity of the crayfish party as an event may just be linked to the copious amounts of alcohol (particularly snaps) consumed.

-If you don’t like too much direct eye contact it can be something of an unnerving experience, but that’s just the way it is.
-It gets less unsettling the more you drink, apparently.
+If you don’t like too much direct eye contact it can be an unnerving experience, but that’s just the way it is.
+It gets less unsettling the more you drink, we've heard.

 Toasting at your crayfish party may be marginally less intense than this one.